Skip to main content

 Associated Builders and Contractors lobbies on 3 policy issues, including Labor/Workplace, Taxation, Government Issues.
 These disclosures are filed quarterly with the Senate Office of Public Records.

-Associated Builders and Contractors employs 3 registered lobbyists, of whom 1 have revolving door connections — meaning they previously held government positions before becoming lobbyists.
+Associated Builders and Contractors employs 5 registered lobbyists, of whom 2 have revolving door connections, meaning they previously held government positions before becoming lobbyists.

-Associated Builders and Contractors has contacted 6 government entities as part of their lobbying activities, including Dept of Energy, Dept of Labor, US Senate.
+Associated Builders and Contractors has contacted 6 government entities as part of their lobbying activities, including Small Business Administration, Federal Energy Regulatory Commission, Dept of the Treasury.

 Sources: Senate Office of Public Records (LDA), OpenSecrets.org